-His first solo album, Tale Of The Tape, was a modest success but produced no hit singles.
-Its most noteworthy track is "The Big Beat," which became - and still remains - a popular choice for sampling by Hip-Hop and Rap artists.
+His first solo album, Tale Of The Tape from 1980, was a modest success but produced no hit singles.
+Its most noteworthy track is "The Big Beat," which became a popular choice for sampling by hip-hop artists.
+Jay-Z used it on "99 Problems."

-Squier brought in Reinhold Mack, who had produced Queen's album The Game, to produce his follow-up album Don't Say No. This turned out to be his breakthrough release, producing US Top 40 hits "The Stroke" (#17) and "In The Dark" (#35), along with lesser hits "My Kinda Lover" and "Lonely Is The Night."
-All 4 of these still get considerable airplay on Classic Rock radio.
+Squier brought in Reinhold Mack, who had produced Queen's album The Game, to produce his 1981 album Don't Say No. This turned out to be his breakthrough, with hits "The Stroke" (#17) and "In The Dark" (#35), along with lesser hits "My Kinda Lover" and "Lonely Is The Night."
+All four of these songs got considerable airplay on Classic Rock radio.

 Music data, artist images, album covers, and song previews are provided by Spotify.
 Spotify is a trademark of Spotify AB.